 Freezing is required before using Cryo Cure.
 You may use your own chest or walk-in freezer, as long as it’s capable of reaching -10°F to -20°F. You can also purchase a walk-in freezer from Cryo Cure.
 We have 10×10 and 20×20 options available.
 Our freezers are manufactured in the United States.

 Cryo Cure machines are serviced on site by your local HVAC service provider or electrician.
 These professionals can replace parts or perform service on Cryo Cure machines.
 That’s what makes Cryo Cure great – there’s no specialty, pricey maintenance involved.

 We are happy to offer financing options for Cryo Cure cannabis curing machines.
 Financing is provided by Leasing Innovations Inc. Fill out the Cryo Cure financing interest form to request more information.

-Can you extract cannabinoids and terpenes from Cryo Cured flower?
+Can you extract cannabinoids and terpenes from Cryo Cured Live Resin Flower?

 Absolutely!
-Cryo Cured biomass and flower can go straight from our machine directly to your processing facility.
+Live Resin Flower and Cryo Cured biomass can go straight from our machine directly to your processing facility.

-Can you make cannabis or hemp CBD products out of Cryo Cured flower?
+Can you make cannabis or hemp CBD products out of Live Resin Flower?

 Can you use Cryo Cure machines for hemp?

 Yes!
+Live Resin Flower isn’t just for high THC cannabis.
 Cryo Cure’s unparalleled terpene preservation makes our product an excellent choice for top-of-the-line products in the booming CBD industry.
 The CBD flower can be sold as-is as smokable hemp or processed to make CBD oil, topicals, edibles, and other CBD products.

 How low can the moisture content go?